 Join thousands of others in our association created exclusively for Correct Craft owners.
-You will find being a Nautique Owners Association (NOA) member can be rewarding.
+You will find that being a Nautique Owners Association (NOA) member can be very rewarding.
 As a Gold member, you can enjoy great savings.
-Your Membership allows you to buy Fashion Nautique apparel & accessories at a 20% discount on current items.
-You may purchase admission to the Masters Waterski Tournament at Callaway Gardens, in Pine Mountain, Georgia at a special NOA discounted price over the published gate admission rates.
+Your Membership allows you to buy Nautique Gear apparel & accessories at a 20% discount on current items.
+You may purchase admission to the Masters Waterski & Wakeboard Tournament at Callaway Gardens in Pine Mountain, Georgia, at a special NOA discounted price over the published gate admission rates.